daniuher/spyder-volume-viewer/README.md

 - [x] scrolling using mouse wheel through the z-axis
 - [x] scrolling using UP and DOWN arrow keys through the z-axis
 - [x] scrolling through the volumes (4th dim) using LEFT and RIGHT arrow keys
-- [ ] error fixes needed (there's quite a few ... )
+- [ ] error fixes needed (there's quite a few ... ), but they are not affecting the ticked-off functionalities
 - [ ] unload the viewed image (currently only overlay can be removed)
-- [ ] possibility to change the axis of visualization so that separete permute within script is not required
+- [ ] possibility to change the axis of visualization so that separate permute within script is not required
 - [ ] slider for opacity of overlay
 - [ ] colormap selection
 - [ ] crosshair with voxel value indicator